Advantages

 Australian clinical practices and some aspects of its healthcare system are similar to other OECD nations.
 Our diverse population means researchers can recruit a similar patient population to those countries.

-Australia has inclusive recruitment practices and decentralised trial models, including telehealth options.
+Australia has inclusive recruitment practices and flexible trial models, including telehealth options.
 This promotes active engagement with First Nations and geographically dispersed communities.

 The Australian Institute of Health and Welfare collects: